 How do people with myopia see the world?

-A near-sighted person sees worse without glasses, but what he sees and what the objects in question appear to him is difficult to imagine for people with normal vision.
+A myopic person sees worse without glasses, but what he sees and how the objects in question appear to him is difficult to imagine for people with normal vision.
 However, there are quite a lot of people suffering from myopia in the world.
-An interesting question is, how do they see the world around them?
+An interesting question is how do they see the world around them?

-A feature of the vision of myopic people is that a person suffering from this disease does not clearly see sharp contours: all objects are seen blurry.
-A person with 100% vision, having cast a glance at a tree, will be able to see down to individual leaves and twigs.
+A peculiarity of the vision of myopic people is that a person suffering from this disease does not clearly see sharp contours: all objects appear blurry to him.
+A person with 100% vision, glancing at a tree, will be able to see down to individual leaves and twigs.

-For him, a contour image of an object against the sky is clearly visible.
-A short-sighted person sees a tree as a shapeless mass of green color, having unclear, fantastic contours: small details are not visible with myopia.
+For him, a contour image of an object against the sky appears clearly.
+A nearsighted person sees a tree as a shapeless green mass with unclear, fantastic contours: small details are not visible with myopia.

 There is an interesting feature of vision when a nearsighted person examines the faces of other people.
-A near-sighted person sees faces younger and more attractive than a person with normal vision.
-The presence of wrinkles and other defects are not visible to the myopic.
-For example, a reddish skin tone (of natural or artificial origin) is seen by them as soft ruddy.
+A myopic person sees faces younger and more attractive than a person with normal vision.
+The presence of wrinkles and other defects is not visible to the nearsighted.
+For example, they see a reddish skin tone (natural or artificial origin) as a soft ruddy color.

-It seems naive to us the statements of acquaintances who make a mistake in determining the age of a person with a difference of almost 20 years.
+The statements of friends who make mistakes when determining a person’s age with a difference of almost 20 years seem naive to us.
 We are amazed at their strange taste in assessing beauty.
-Sometimes we accuse them of impoliteness when they peer directly into the face of the interlocutor, and do not recognize in any way.
+Sometimes we accuse them of discourtesy when they look straight into the face of their interlocutor and do not recognize them.
 The reason for this is myopia.

 Not all people suffering from myopia want to wear glasses.
-Especially traumatic is the acquisition of this disease in childhood: in kindergarten and school.
-Children suffering from this disease fear the condemnation of their peers.
+The acquisition of this disease becomes especially traumatic in childhood: in kindergarten and school.
+Children suffering from this disease are afraid of being judged by their peers.
 They are often called offensive names.
-If a person suffering from myopia does not wear glasses, he runs the risk of not perceiving the full amount of information about the world around him.
-As a result, poor performance at school, university, etc.
+If a person suffering from myopia does not wear glasses, he risks not perceiving the full amount of information about the world around him.
+As a result, failure at school, university, etc.

-When a short-sighted person communicates with an interlocutor, he does not see the facial features of the person talking to him.
-He sees not what you think, the image and contour of the face of the interlocutor remains blurry for him.
-And it will not be surprising that walking down the street and looking into your eyes, a short-sighted person simply does not recognize you.
-In most cases, a short-sighted person recognizes people not so much by their appearance as by the sound of their voices: the defect in vision is compensated by the acuity of hearing.
+When a nearsighted person communicates with an interlocutor, he cannot see the facial features of the person talking to him.
+He doesn’t see what you think; the image and contour of the interlocutor’s face remains blurry for him.
+And it will not be surprising that, walking down the street and looking into your eyes, a myopic person simply does not recognize you.
+In most cases, a myopic person recognizes people not so much by their appearance as by the sound of their voice: the visual defect is compensated by hearing acuity.

 What do they see at night?

-Night is a dark time of the day when there is not much light.
-Even a person with good eyesight does not always see everything at night, what then to say about a person who sees poorly?
-In bright night lighting, all objects that are a source of light not only increase, but also grow to gigantic sizes.
+Night is a dark time of day when there is not much light.
+Even a person with good eyesight does not always see everything at night, so what can we say about someone with poor vision?
+In bright night lighting, all objects that are a source of light not only increase in size, but also grow to gigantic sizes.
 They resemble a chaos of shapeless blots, dark and indistinctly visible silhouettes, that is, a person sees the image as if in a fog.

-Instead of the existing lines in the outline of the lamps, the short-sighted see two shapeless, rather bright spots that obscure all other street objects.
-They do not see the approaching car itself, and instead of a car, they see 2 headlights, behind which only a dark mass is visible.
+Instead of the existing lines in the outline of the street lamps, myopic people see two shapeless, rather bright spots that obscure all other street objects.
+They do not see the approaching car itself, but instead of a car they see 2 headlights, behind which only a dark mass is visible.

 Prevention

-The night sky has a completely different outline for the nearsighted.
+The night sky has completely different outlines for a nearsighted person.
 He sees only large stars in the form of a dot image.
-Instead of a thousand stars, short-sighted people see only a few hundred.
-Clearly visible stars appear as large clods of a beam of light.
-The near-sighted sees the moon as large and closely spaced; the crescent is seen by him in a fantastic, intricate perspective.
+Instead of a thousand stars, myopic people see only a few hundred.
+Clearly visible stars appear as large lumps of light beam flow.
+A nearsighted person sees the moon as large and closely located; he sees the crescent moon from a fantastic, intricate perspective.

-The reason for such visual illusions and the increasing size of objects lies in the special structure of the short-sighted eye.
-The myopic eye is so deep that the refraction of light in its parts collects the rays of external objects not in the region of the retina itself, but slightly in front of it.
-Only beams of rays reach the area of the retina covering the bottom of the eye, which diverge and eventually transform into blurry and blurry images.
+The reason for such visual illusions and the increasing size of objects is hidden in the special structure of the myopic eye.
+The myopic eye is so deep that the refraction of light in its parts collects the rays of external objects not in the area of the retina itself, but slightly in front of it.
+Only beams of rays reach the area of the retina covering the bottom of the eye, which diverge and ultimately transform into blurry and blurry images.

 Video

-The military medical commission assigns a category of fitness to the conscript, paying attention to his health and vision.
-Minor eye pathologies in a young person may not affect military service.
-With serious deviations, the young man may receive a category of deferment or unfitness.
+The Military Medical Commission assigns a conscript a fitness category, paying attention to his health and vision conditions.
+Minor eye pathologies in a young man may not affect military service.
+In case of serious deviations, the young man may receive a deferment or unfit category.

-"A" - the conscript is healthy and fit for service in the military forces:
+“A” – the conscript is healthy and fit for military service:

-• "A1" - no restrictions, there were no serious illnesses.
+• “A1” – no restrictions, no serious illnesses.

-• "A2" - there were quite serious health problems or injuries, there is no restriction in special troops.
+• “A2” – there were quite serious health problems or injuries, there is no restriction in special forces.

 • “A3” – restrictions due to minor problems – up to 2 diopters.